andrewclelland/ml_fire_projections/README.md

     *  The `preprocess_future_batch.py` step is optional and may not be worth your time - the values can be extracted automatically using adjustments at the next main step...
     *  You can `remap_land_cover_values` if necessary to reduce the number of land cover variables under consideration by the models.
     *  The southern Siberia region can be created from `dissolve_soja_ecoregions` and `create_south_siberia_region` in the Google Earth Engine Code Editor.
+    *  This folder also contains a BASIC `bias_correction.py` script which demonstrates the basics of how the bias correction can be carried out on images stored in the GCS bucket.
+(The actual file I used is very messy).
+I have not linked this script to the main model processing as the input will be replaced by formally-downscaled data specific to the ABZ.
 4. Store the COG data locally for both the historic and future periods (all scenarios) as NumPy arrays by running `Bucket_to_array` files.
     *  Take extra care with the precipitation and radiation data - the CMIP6 precipitation data has to be converted to metres to match the ERA5-Land training data, whereas the ERA5-Land shortwave and longwave radiation values have to be converted to W/m2 to be consistent with the CMIP6 data.
 5. Once the data are processed in the correct form, `run` the models.